Niedersachsenstadion: Modern redevelopment

-There had been much controversy within the club's fanbase over suggestions of building a new football arena for many years before.
-Eventually this led to the decision to preserve and comprehensively redevelop the existing stadium in 1997/98.
+For many years before, there had been much controversy within the club's fanbase over suggestions for building a new football arena.
+Eventually this led to the decision to preserve and comprehensively redevelop the existing stadium in 1997–98.
 When Germany was somewhat unexpectedly awarded the hosting of the 2006 FIFA World Cup, the major stadium work was finally put into action.

-During 2003/04, major parts of the stadium were rebuilt and thus the maximum capacity was reduced to 49,951 (of which around 8,000 are standing spaces).
-Before 2003, the stadium had had high floodlight masts (referred to by locals as 'toothbrushes'), track and field facilities inclusive and about 60% was open plan.
-The redevelopments transformed it completely into a football arena and removed approximately 70% of the previous building.
-The roof and about 25% of the area at the outer edges of the west grandstand were demolished like the north, south and east grandstand.
+During 2003–04, major parts of the stadium were rebuilt; this reduced the maximum capacity to 49,951 (of which around 8,000 are standing spaces).
+Before 2003, the stadium had had high floodlight masts (referred to by locals as "toothbrushes"), track and field facilities inclusive and about 60% was open plan.
+The redevelopments transformed the stadium completely into a football arena, and removed about 70% of the previous building.
+The roof and about 25% of the area at the outer edges of the west grandstand were demolished, as were the north, south and east grandstands.

-Instead of the previous scoreboards, the arena gained two modern video boards and replaced the old floodlight masts with 160 modern single headlights, which were integrated into the roof structure, supplying a light density of 1500 lux.
+Instead of the previous scoreboards, the arena gained two modern video boards; and the old floodlight masts were replaced with 160 modern single headlights, which were integrated into the roof structure, supplying a light density of 1500 lux.

 The pitch, under which a high performance drainage system and a cabin ground heating system was installed, was moved closer to the spectators than ever.
-With the removal of the track and field facilities, the pitch was moved directly to the west grandstand and the remaining grandstands were then built around it.
-This necessitated the stands behind the goals be designed in such a way that the upward gradient becomes larger gradually from west to east, creating a rather peculiar asymmetry, as the original west grandstand possessed such small angles of inclination and the new east grandstand was as constructed as steeply as possible.
+With the removal of the track and field facilities, the pitch was moved directly to the west grandstand, and the remaining grandstands were then built around it.
+This necessitated the stands behind the goals to be designed so that the upward gradient gradually increases from west to east, creating a rather peculiar asymmetry, as the original west grandstand possessed such small angles of inclination and the new east grandstand was as constructed as steeply as possible.